 - encourage and support contact with a child’s parents and family as appropriate

 - develop your own skills through preparation and training

-Ultimately, Slough Children’s Services Trust is looking for foster families who can offer support, guidance and a positive family environment in which children feel secure, valued and cared for.
+Ultimately, Slough Children First is looking for foster families who can offer support, guidance and a positive family environment in which children feel secure, valued and cared for.